akvo/akvo-flow-docs/docs/dashboard/4-data.rst

 For each data record submitted, the table contains:

 * Instance ID - unique number assigned to the data record by the FLOW database when it's submitted from the device
-* Survey - the survey group and survey that was used to collect the data record
+* Form - the survey group, survey and form that was used to collect the data record
 * Submitter - the user name set on the device from 'Manage Users', to identify which device user submitted the data record
 * Device ID - the device ID set in the device preferences, to help identify the device
 * Collected - the date and time the data record was submitted from the device